Deep Privacy Funnel Model: From a Discriminative to a Generative Approach with an Application to Face Recognition: Acknowledgement

+The data privacy risk cannot be mitigated with a single control and therefore requires a multi-faceted approach based on a range of techniques and methodologies.
+A subset of these techniques is known as Privacy-Enhancing Technologies (PETs) and deals with the privacy protection of data at all stages in its life cycle.
+PETs are privacy-protecting tools and techniques that directly address privacy threats affecting personal data over its whole lifecycle, i.e., collection, storage, processing, and transmission.
+In short, PETs aim to achieve privacy by design.
+Simple PETs include pseudonymization \cite{chaum1981untraceable, chaum1985security}, anonymization \cite{sweeney2000simple, sweeney2002k}, and encryption \cite{shannon1949communication, diffie1976new, hellman1977extension}.
+They deal with privacy issues directly by helping ensure that sensitive data, especially personal data, is kept confidential, cannot be readily identified, and cannot be modified without authorization.
+We review PETs in Sec.~\ref{ssec:PETs_and_Metrics_PriorDependentIndependent}.

-PETs play a vital role in safeguarding individual privacy by directly countering privacy threats.
-As adversaries constantly refine their methods, PETs become indispensable in the relentless pursuit to shield sensitive information from unauthorized access and misuse.
-Spanning a wide range, these technologies tackle various facets of privacy and data security.
+\appsubsection{Privacy-Enhancing Technologies} PETs protect personal privacy directly by tackling privacy threats.
+As attackers continually improve their attack methods, the need for PETs to protect personal data from unauthorized access and use remains constant.
+There is a wide range of PETs that cover many aspects of privacy and data protection.